 In this episode, the panel breaks down the General Data Protection Regulation (GDPR).
 Vincent is joined by Liam McKenna, Partner at Mazars and Eamonn Fitzgerald, Chief Executive at the Hermitage Medical Clinic.
 What is the GDPR and why was it brought in?
 Who will it effect and what do businesses need to do to protect themselves and their customers?
 What does the future hold for personal data and will these regulations be effective?
 Liam and Eamonn shed light on these questions and look at the future of data protection regulation.

 Brexit is the topic of conversation in this episode of The Future of Business.
-Vincent is joined by Mark Kennedy, Managing Partner at Mazars and Dr William Sheehan of the Killarney Economic Conference.
+Vincent is joined by Mark Kennedy, Partner at Mazars and Dr William Sheehan of the Killarney Economic Conference.
 They discuss historical legacy, current parliamentary mood, the effect on the educational system and the future of Brexit negotiations.

 We hope you enjoy the podcast if you do, please like, subscribe and leave a review.
 We welcome any feedback and particularly any suggestions you may have on future episodes.